ICTU/zap2docker-auth-weekly/README.md

 auth.display              True or False, indicate if the the webdriver should run in Headless mode. auth.exclude              Comma separated list of excluded URL's (regex).
 Default: (logout|uitloggen|afmelden|signout) auth.include              Comma separated list of included URL's (regex).
-Default: only the target URL and everything below it.
+Default: only the target URL and everything below it. auth.check_delay          How long to wait after submitting the form. auth.check_element        Element to look for to verify login completed.
 ```

 # Blind XSS Payloads